mm0/timelapse/README.md

 1. Images are submitted to an S3 bucket.
-2. A Lambda function is triggered on new image upload 2.1.
-The image is registered in a DB
+2. A Lambda function is triggered on new image upload 2.2.
+The image is processed (cropped, resized, exif cleaned up, etc) 2.3.
-2.2.
-The image is resized
-2.3.
 The image is added to the timelapse video
 3. A rules-based workflow is triggered for further processing
 4. A lambda funtion can be called via HTTP to retrive a list of file names for a slideshow given a date/time range